jlesage/docker-baseimage/README.md

 | distro-vX.Y   | Latest version of a specific minor version of the image. |
 | distro-vX     | Latest version of a specific major version of the image. |

-Finally, all available Docker image tags can also be consulted on [Docker Hub].
+View all available tags on [Docker Hub] or check the [Releases] page for version details.

 [Alpine 3.16]: https://alpinelinux.org/posts/Alpine-3.16.0-released.html
 [Alpine 3.17]: https://alpinelinux.org/posts/Alpine-3.17.0-released.html